-The WS program provides students with the technical training they need to pursue a career in the municipal potable water and wastewater industries.
+The Water Science program provides students with the technical training they need to pursue a career in the municipal potable water and wastewater industries.
 Waterworks operators protect public health by ensuring that plant operations comply with state and federally mandated drinking water and wastewater disposal standards.
 Students seeking an Associate Degree in Water Science may choose the Water option to prepare them for a career in potable water treatment or the Wastewater option to prepare them for a career in wastewater sanitation.
 Regardless of the option chosen, both paths lead to rewarding careers protecting the health of both the community and the environment at local, state, and federal levels.

 This course is a study of water and wastewater utility systems.
 Subjects to be studied will include open channel flow, pressure pipe systems, and other basic elements including storage, treatment processing, delivery and collection, piping, pumps, valves, meters and related hydraulic units.
 Emphasis will be on system design, installation, operation, maintenance and safety considerations.